jfasch/jfasch-home/trainings/material/soup/python/misc/vscode.rst

 turned into one, but by itself does not dictate anything upon the user.

-You trainer is only capable of using fancy editing frameworks in a limited way (he's an Emacs addict, and he will use that editor during live-hacking sessions).
+Your trainer is only capable of using fancy editing frameworks in a limited way (he's an Emacs addict, and he will use that editor during live-hacking sessions).